owatte/rlieh-pwm/README.md

-# RLIEH Leds
+# RLIEH PWM

-This module is intended to provide an interface to manage light-system in closed ecosystem using leds and PWM.
+This module is intended to provide an interface to manage PWM on RLIEH systems.

-This module is a part of the RLIEH project.
+rlieh-pwm is a part of the RLIEH project and can be used on Raspberry Pi.

 ## Prerequiristies